zaakeer1/E-Commerce-Market-Place/README.md

 E-Commerce Market Place

-This application serves as an common platform for users to buy and sell items
+This application serves as an common platform for users to buy and sell items.

+The following functionalities were implemented using REST APIs:

--> Buyers and sellers can register and login to the system
+-> Buyers and sellers can register as a new user (The paswords were stored in a encrypted format to protect against data breaches)

+-> Registered users can login to the system ( JWS token authentication )

 -> Sellers can build a catalog of items, with each item having a name and price